jina-ai/finetuner/docs/walkthrough/using-callbacks.md

 )
 ```

 The early stopping callback triggers at the same times as the best model checkpoint callback: at the end of training and evaluation batches to record the loss, and at the end of each epoch to evaluate the model and compare it to the best so far.
-It differs from the best model checkpoint after this.
-If the best model is not improved upon by a certain amount specified by the `minimum_delta` parameter, then it is not counted as having improved that epoch (the best model is still updated).
-If the model does not show improvement after a number of rounds specified by the `patience` parameter, then training is ended early.
-By default, the `minimum_delta` parameter is zero and the `patience` parameter is two.
-The early stopping callback is triggered at the end of both training and evaluation batches, to record the training and evaluation loss respectively.
+Whether it stops training at the end of an epoch depends on several parameters:

+- `minimum_delta`: The minimum amount of improvement that a model can have over the previous best model to be considered worthwhile, zero by default, meaning that the training will not stop early unless the performance starts to decrease
+- `patience`: The number of censecutive rounds without worthwhile improvement before the training is stopped, two by default.
+- `baseline`: an optional parameter that is used to compare the model's score against instead of the best previous model when checking for improvement.
+This baseline does not get changed over the course of a run.